 Well-known examples of American social protest novels include Harriet Beecher Stowe’s Uncle Tom’s Cabin, Upton Sinclair’s The Jungle, Sinclair Lewis's It Can't Happen Here, John Steinbeck’s The Grapes of Wrath and, on the opposite end of the political spectrum, Ayn Rand's Atlas Shrugged.

 I believe that if there were ever a time for a resurgence of topical but engaging fiction about contemporary, highly relatable characters whose personal conflicts and issues are not separate from their political, moral, and social concerns, it is now.
 We live in a nation that is no longer indivisible.
 We’ve sold out our democratic political system for an economic ideology.
 Truth is no longer distinguishable from lies, economic inequality is rampant, climate change is already upon us.
 There seems to be no end to the troubles that we face.
 Ironically, it is as though my career has come full circle.
 By writing what I write, I firmly believe I am serving my country once again.

-Is it realistic to believe that the arts can have a significant impact?
+Is it realistic to believe that one determined, well-intentioned man, together with those who are willing to join him, can make a difference amidst the cacophony of competing voices in the media and on the Internet?
 Consider this.
 Scientists tell us that gravity is a weak force.
 Yet, persistent and ubiquitous, it moves planets.